lrochka/course-database-systems/README.md

 1. Linux, command line basics
 1. Relational Databases, SQL

-Apart from this we plan to build a bunch of test projects and have fun together.

 ### General Requirements

 1. **English knowledge:** a lot of the materials will be in English.